 Peter Svetina was born in 1970 in Ljubljana.
-In 1995 he graduated in Slovenian Studies and defended his PhD thesis on Old Slovenian Poetry in 2001 (both at Faculty for Arts, University Ljubljana, Slovenia).
+In 1995 he graduated in Slovenian Studies and defended his PhD thesis on Old Slovenian Poetry in 2001 (both at Faculty of Arts, University Ljubljana, Slovenia).
 He is an associate professor for Slavic literature at the Institute for Slavic languages, Alpen-Adria University, Klagenfurt, Austria.
-He writes for children, young adults and adults, but his work often crosses the borders between different target audiences and can be read as crossover literature.
+He writes literature for children, young adults and adults, but his work often crosses the borders between different target audiences and can be read as crossover literature.
 His literary debut was a picture book called The Walrus who Didn't Want to Cut his Nails (1999), which soon served as the basis for a puppet play, a path later followed by many of his works (e.g. Mr. Constantine's Hat).
 His books for children and youth have been translated into English, German, Spanish, Korean, Polish, Latvian, Estonian, and Lithuanian.
 Svetina's works often play with occurrences and images from his everyday life.
-They reflect not only his home town of Ljubljana and the destinations of his travels, but also his scholarly interests - Svetina's scientific research is focused on old Slovenian poetry, children's and youth literature (especially its socially and politically directed transformation after World War II), and detective novels.
-He translates poetry and children's literature from English, German, Croatian, Serbian, Slovak and Czech and works as an editor for poetry collections and literature textbooks for primary school.
+They reflect not only his home town of Ljubljana and the destinations of his travels, but also his scholarly interests-his scientific research is focused on old Slovenian poetry, children's and youth literature (especially its socially and politically directed transformation after World War II), and detective novels.
+He translates poetry and children's literature from English, German, Croatian, Serbian, Slovak and Czech and works as an editor of poetry collections and literature textbooks for primary schools.
 His books have received some of the most prestigious national and international awards and are immensely popular among literary critics as well as young readers.
-Peter Svetina is also the author of the 2020 ICBD message Hunger for Words, illustrated by Damijan Stepančič, sponsored by the Slovenian section of IBBY (for more information on the 2020 ICBD see: https://www.ibby.si/index.php/icbd-2020).
+Peter Svetina is also the author of the 2020 ICBD message Hunger for Words, illustrated by Damijan Stepančič, sponsored by the Slovenian section of IBBY.